gnosis/safe-browser-extension/README.md

 Dapp interaction
 -------
-The web3 provider injected by the Authenticator has been separated in a different github repository ([SafeWeb3Provider](https://github.com/gnosis/safe-web3-provider)) and is imported and injected by this extension.
+The web3 provider injected by the Gnosis Safe Authenticator has been separated in a different github repository ([SafeWeb3Provider](https://github.com/gnosis/safe-web3-provider)) and is imported and injected by this extension.

 Dapps must be **whitelisted** in order to have full access to the provider.